vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Time in a Tree.md

 ##### At any location
 - Random Events
-	- Joanne, the worker/waitress, always wanted to become an actor.
+	- **Joanne**, the worker/waitress, always wanted to become an actor.
 She bought a ticket for a plane to Hollywood but lost it the other day.
 It's in the left pocket of the cardigan with the flowers.
-	- Martin, the regular, helps her find it after they spend a night together.
+	- **Martin**, the regular, helps her find it after they spend a night together.
 In fact, they don't know that they both like each other until he mentions it.
-	- Craig, the cranky old man, loves his grandkids and misses them dearly.
+	- **Craig**, the cranky old man, loves his grandkids and misses them dearly.
 The last time he saw them both was two years ago for Christmas dinner.
 He perks up when talking about them.
-		- Maya is in college studying to be a Marine Biologist and Tim's in NYC managing a law firm.
-Tim's married (Polly) with his own kids (Paula, Pauline, and Paulina), and a dog (Phoebe).
+		- **Maya** is in college studying to be a Marine Biologist and **Tim**'s in NYC managing a law firm.
+Tim's married (**Polly**) with his own kids (**Paula, Pauline, and Paulina**), and a dog (**Phoebe**).
-	- A group of bullies (Jesse) is looking for Ewan and Phil warns Ewan to hide before he arrives.
-Jerri forgot about an assignment that's due tonight, but it's okay because you don't do it either way since Professor Deweese extends the deadline later tonight, but you really should because Icarus is behind on assignments and doesn't want to ask you for help.
+	- A group of bullies (**Cassian**, brunette swept hair) is looking for Ewan to get arcade money and Phil warns Ewan to hide before he arrives.
+Jerri forgot about an assignment that's due tonight, but it's okay because you don't do it either way since **Professor Deweese** extends the deadline later tonight, but you really should because Icarus is behind on assignments and doesn't want to ask you for help.
 		- They know a lot of personal information about the group, somehow.
 They don't say much since they get upset when they do.
 	- A kid knocks over their food.
 People slip into each others' arms.
 A seagull steals someone's food.
 Someone wins a grand prize or celebrates something.
 A car nearly hits someone and slams the brakes, and as a result that car gets rear ended.
 - Doesn't actually know what the PCs will do.
 Has an idea, but it changes from time to time.